GitHub hosts the source code of the app and GitHub Issues is used to track bugs, features, and milestones.

 We use Let’s Encrypt for the SSL certificates for both the marketing website and in.vc.
 Eventually, we’ll migrate our other SSL certificates to Let’s Encrypt.
 It’s free and easy.

 DNSimple lets us use the root domain of in.vc as a Heroku app.
 It’s a steep price to pay to simply remove “www”, but we couldn’t find a simpler way in time for launch.
+Update: We have since extracted our client-facing invoice page as a separate app and no longer need DNSimple.

 Take a close look at the costs that go into running a web app and why we use specific services.